QubitPi/management-blogs/docs/_posts/2020-08-01-10-filters-and-interceptors.md

 title: Filters and Interceptors
 tags: [Filter, Interceptor, Request, Response, Name Binding, Dynamic Binding, Priorities]
 color: rgb(255, 105, 180)
+feature-img: "assets/img/pexels/design-art/2020-08-01-10-filters-and-interceptors/cover.png"
+thumbnail: "assets/img/pexels/design-art/2020-08-01-10-filters-and-interceptors/cover.png"
 author: QubitPi
 excerpt_separator: <!--more-->
 ---

+<!--more-->

+* TOC
+{:toc}

 This post describes filters, interceptors and their configuration.
 Filters and interceptors can be used on both sides, on the client and the server side.
 Filters can modify inbound and outbound requests and responses including modification of headers, entity and other request/response parameters.
 Interceptors are used primarily for modification of entity input and output streams.
 You can use interceptors for example to zip and unzip output and input entity streams.

-<!--more-->

-* TOC
-{:toc}

 ## Filters